 Dual Arkle & Champion Chase Winners: 1999 – 2021

 |Sprinter Sacre||Nicky Henderson||2012||2013, 2016|

 As a top class novices chase, the Arkle does tend to be won by younger horses, many of whom are versatile.
 That’s why we’ve seen previous Arkle victors go on to win longer distance races, although it’s unlikely that Alverton’s feat of winning the Cheltenham Gold Cup the year after winning the Arkle in 1978 will ever be repeated.

 How to Pick an Arkle King

 When it comes to picking a potential winner of the Arkle Challenge Trophy the number one thing to focus on is the ability to jump well at speed.
 The fast pace that this race is always run at has caught out many promising horses before even if the market is usually a good guide.
 Winning favourites are increasingly common as bookies and punters alike know a top class horse long before they reach Cheltenham in their novice chasing campaign.

 That said, the lack of returning winners and question marks about horses this early into their chasing careers does often make the betting competitive.
 If it does look a particularly difficult renewal of the Arkle then it’s well worth taking the trainer into account.

 Achieving back to back wins requires an excellent display of training so the likes of Willie Mullins and Alan King should be considered if they have a classy entry.
 Of course, we shouldn’t forget anything sent to post by Nicky Henderson either.
-The most successful trainer in the history of the Arkle Challenge Trophy, Henderson has saddled the winner an impressive six times (as of the 2020 Cheltenham Festival).
+The most successful trainer in the history of the Arkle Challenge Trophy, Henderson has saddled the winner an impressive seven times (as of the 2021 Cheltenham Festival).